Your Guide to the I-485 Form: Requirements, Instructions, & More

 It’s normal to be nervous before your green card interview.
 Even though you are encouraged to practice your answers, don’t learn them by heart.
 Try to sound natural.
-You are not obligated to portray the perfect marriage, but you should answer truthfully to the officer’s questions.
+You are not obligated to portray the perfect marriage, but you should answer the officer’s questions truthfully.

 I-485 Processing Time

-How long does it take to get a green card when filing for adjustment of status?
+How long does it take to get a green card when filing for an adjustment of status?
 The answer isn’t as straightforward as most applicants would like, but the processing time can range anywhere from 8 and 14 months after submitting Form I-485.
-Most of this processing time will take place between the filing of your application and your interview date.
+Most of this processing time will occur between your application filing and the interview date.

-How Long Does it Take for the Form I-485 to Get Approved?
+How Long Does it Take for Form I-485 to Get Approved?

 If your I-485 interview goes well, USCIS might approve your adjustment of status application on the spot.
 In other cases, however, you will not be given an instant decision.
-If that occurs, you will be informed of their decision by mail.
+If that occurs, you will be informed of their decision through your mailing address.

-The basis of your adjustment of status application will be a considerable factor in your processing time.
-However, even more important to your I-485 processing time is your decision to work with an experienced immigration lawyer.
+The basis of your adjustment of status application will be an essential factor in your processing time.
+However, even more, important to your I-485 processing time is your decision to work with an experienced immigration lawyer.